AncientPunishers/yt-comments-crawler/README.md

 ## Simple Comments Crawler for Youtube Video

 * crawl yt video comments and replies using only the Python3 standard library.
-* zero external dependency needed.
+* zero external dependency needed. no soup, no headless browser, just Python3.

 ---